 The ability to react to market forces and macro events is curtailed by not having a single source of the truth to capture this information.
 Companies can face lead time of up to 4 to 6 weeks to alter direct spend plans.

 By capturing current raw materials positions and inventory, forward commitments and finished good forecasts in a single system, Openlink’s Direct Spend Analytics & Forecasting enables procurement to optimize the supply chain.
 One can also set up multiple bills of materials for manufacturing each individual product, and model the commercial impact of switching raw materials.

 There is a constant challenge understanding P&L impacts to the business and how and where those changes occur.

-Openlink provides comprehensive pricing analytics capable of valuing commodities inventory based on the current market price (mark to market) and can explain what the impacts to any P&L change are and where they occur, giving greater trust in the number for management.
-In addition, we value the supply chain demand against forward curves improving predictive analytics and forecasting.
+Openlink provides comprehensive pricing analytics capable of valuing commodities inventory based on the current market price (mark to market) and can explain what the impacts to any P&L change are and where they occur, giving management greater trust in the numbers.
+In addition, we value the supply chain demand against forward curves, improving predictive analytics and forecasting.
 This helps to better understand P&L and how market volatility is affecting business performance.

 To learn more about how Openlink Solutions can work to improve ROI and streamline operations in your business, contact us for a free consultation or no obligation demo.